bubenkoff/SublimeClipboardPath/README.md

 # Commands

-This plugin contains two commands:
+This plugin contains such commands:

 ## open_clipboard_path